-- 2.1 Types and scope of surveys, as well as documents issued by the Register are specified in Part I "Regulations for Technical Supervision" of these Guidelines. - 2.2 All ships listed in 1.1.4 of Part I "Regulations for Technical Supervision" are subject to surveys in accordance with regulation 4 of Annex IV to MARPOL 73/78. - 2.3 Based on the results of surveys, the International Sewage Pollution Prevention Certificate (form 2.4.9) shall be issued to ships or renewed in accordance with regulations 5 8 of Annex IV to MARPOL 73/78.
+- 2.1 Types and scope of surveys, as well as documents issued by the Register are specified in - 2.2 All ships listed in 1.1.4 of Part I "Regulations for Technical Supervision" are subject to surveys in accordance with regulation 4 of Annex IV to MARPOL 73/78. - 2.3 Based on the results of surveys, the International Sewage Pollution Prevention Certificate (form 2.4.9) shall be issued to ships or renewed in accordance with regulations 5 8 of Annex IV to MARPOL 73/78.